Two women in a painting class

 Registration Information: ed2go.com/dupage

-See below for a sample of classes offered or view the full Summer 2025 Class Schedule.
+See below for a sample of classes offered or view the full Fall 2025 Class Schedule.
 Classes are offered both in-person and online.
 Virtual classes are offered via zoom.
 If you do not receive a link to your course at least two days before, contact our registration staff at (630) 942-2208.

 Supply lists for fiber arts classes will be sent to students before class unless otherwise noted in the course description.
 Space is limited for courses that use sewing machines.